DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_start_writing.md

 ### Navigate the planning “workspace”/ “project space”
-View – note that you can control what is presented in the user interface.
+**View** – note that you can control what is presented in the user interface.
 By default, only questions desirable the chosen project phase are visible and question tags are hidden.
 {% include image.html file="dsw_view.png" caption="View: Change visible features" alt="View menu allows to view or hide question tags and other features." %}

-Tabs, what do they mean?
+**Tabs** - what do they mean?
 * Questionnaire: filling in the questions = defining your plan
 * Metrics – showing your metrics, connected to how much of the planned is filled out (other types FAIR/openness metrics are not supported in the current knowledge model, yet technically possible)
 * Preview – to preview your export (but what kind of export will need to be defined)